panel-attack/panel-game/docs/installMods.md

 Regardless of which method you used, you should be able to find a Panel Attack directory in that location if you ever started Panel Attack before.

-### MacOS
+#### MacOS

 In your Finder, navigate to
   /Users/user/Library/Application Support/Panel Attack

-### Linux
+#### Linux

 Depending on whether your $XDG_DATA_HOME environment variable is set or not, the Panel Attack folder will be located in either
-  $XDG_DATA_HOME/love/
+  $XDG_DATA_HOME/
   or
-  ~/.local/share/love/

-Note that running a panel.exe through wine and running a panel.love through a native love installation on the same machine may result in different save locations.
+  ~/.local/share/

+Note that if for some reason you run a Windows version of Panel Attack through wine, please navigate to ~/.wine and follow the directions for Windows.

-### Android
+#### Android

-Android is a special case as it is very protective of its internal data and usually does not let users edit the Panel Attack save directory on non-rooted devices.
-That save data usually looks like this:
-  /data/data/org.love2d.android/files/save/

-In early 2023 we changed Panel Attack to save its data in external (user-visible) storage:
-  /Android/data/org.love2d.android/files/save/

-This automatically applies for new installations but old installations may go through a migration process.
-Please ask in the discord for help with this.
+Navigate to
+  /Android/data/com.panelattack.android/files/save/

+Depending on your Android and file browser you may not be able to view these files on your phone.
+It is generally recommended to connect Android devices to PC and use the file browser access from there.

-## Step 2: Unpacking your mod and understanding where it belongs
+### Step 2: Unpacking your mod and understanding where it belongs

-### Unpacking a package
+#### Unpacking a package

 This guide cannot know which exact mode you are trying to install but it is going to assume the "worst" case:
 You are trying to install a big package with a theme, various characters, stages, panels and maybe even puzzles.